Medical Billing and Coding

 Medical Terminology for Healthcare Professionals

 This course focuses on the basic foundation of medical word building including prefixes, suffixes, word roots and combining forms used to learn the basic principles of medical terminology.
 An overview of body systems and their diseases are covered as well as an introduction to abbreviations and laboratory terms.
 This course concentrates on the meaning of medical terms and is best supported by a course in Anatomy and Physiology.
-The certificate of completion is awarded upon successful completion of the course and passing an exam.
-REQUIRED TEXT: For required text book information, go to https://bookstore.ccm.edu/college.
+REQUIRED TEXT: For required textbook information, go to bookstore.ccm.edu/college.
+Students must obtain the textbook on their own and have it for the first day of class.
+Books may not be stocked by the CCM bookstore; instead they may be available at retail outlets.
 AHP-256.

 Anatomy for Healthcare Professionals

 An introductory class designed to introduce the medical coder to the gross anatomy of the 11 functional organ systems of the human body.
 The medical coder develops skills to apply anatomy fundamentals to medical record.
 The medical coder will gain an understanding of the anatomy organs referenced in medical procedures and diagnosing coding.
-REQUIRED TEXT: For required text book information, go to https://bookstore.ccm.edu/college.
+REQUIRED TEXT: For required textbook information, go to bookstore.ccm.edu/college.
+Students must obtain the textbook on their own and have it for the first day of class.
+Books may not be stocked by the CCM bookstore; instead they may be available at retail outlets.
 AHP-301.

 CPT & HCPCS Coding Course

 This course, in addition to a main focus on CPT coding, includes overviews of HCPCS Level II codes, as well as Category III codes.
 Practical application of the CPT coding system is part of every class.
 The importance and relevance of physician documentation is discussed, as well as the interpretation of this documentation in the assignment of CPT procedure codes.
-REQUIRED TEXT: For required text book information, go to https://bookstore.ccm.edu/college.
+REQUIRED TEXT: For required textbook information, go to https://bookstore.ccm.edu/college.
+Students must obtain the textbook on their own and have it for the first day of class.
+Books may not be stocked by the CCM bookstore; instead they may be available at retail outlets.
 AHP-228.

-Prerequisite: Knowledge of medical terminology and anatomy, a working knowledge of CPT and ICD coding.
-This course enhances your basic knowledge of coding by "putting the ICD & CPT puzzle pieces together" using both CPT and ICD scenarios.
+Prerequisite: Knowledge of medical terminology and anatomy, basic knowledge of CPT and ICD coding.
+This course enhances your basic knowledge of coding taking the next step by "putting the ICD & CPT puzzle pieces together" using both CPT and ICD scenarios.
 The beginner coder learns the concept of coding a diagnostic statement in an outpatient setting covering a wide variety of patient services.
-Gain practical application of diagnostic coding utilizing official coding guidelines and conventions, including CPT procedural coding covering anesthesia, pathology, laboratory, medicine and surgery.
+Gain practical application of ICD-10-CM diagnostic coding utilizing official coding guidelines and conventions.
+This also includes in depth instruction on CPT procedural coding covering anesthesia, pathology, laboratory, medicine and surgery.
 Practice knowledge of coding using workbook examples, operative reports and group discussions.
-Class instruction includes assigned problems, quizzes, and hands-on group activities using practical coding scenarios, puzzles or games.
-REQUIRED TEXT: For required text book information, go to https://bookstore.ccm.edu/college.
-AHP-280.
+This course will lay the foundation to prepare the student for the American Academy of Professional Coders (AAPC) Certified Professional Coder (CPC) national certification.
+AHP-341.

 Navigating the Medical Record